Our Work in Niger

 LWR impacts the lives of thousands of rural farm families in Niger by improving their participation in agricultural value chains and strengthening their livelihood base.
-LWR works with partners to improve small-holder farmers’ cultivation, processing and marketing capacity.
+LWR works with partners to improve smallholder farmer cultivation, processing and marketing capacity.
 LWR strengthens the capacity of agricultural cooperatives and unions that serve these farmers with training in governance and financial management, facilitating joint negotiation of credit and other services, and strengthening cooperative sales and marketing.

 In Niger, LWR reduces marginalized rural populations’ vulnerability to ongoing environmental degradation and the effects of global climate change through long-term, sustainable development and emergency projects that meet immediate needs while building resilient communities.
 LWR’s programs emphasize environmental rehabilitation through the implementation of soil and water conservation works and watershed management, as well as tree seedling production for community-led reforestation initiatives.
-Participants rehabilitate pasture and assist in the rehabilitation and construction of dams and the expansion of water points available for agro-pastoralist use.
+Participants rehabilitate pasture, construct dams, and expand water points available for agro-pastoralist use.
 Community members are organized and trained to ensure sustainable community management of natural resources.

 LWR’s established experience and strong relationships with communities in Niger place it in a privileged position to respond quickly and effectively to emergency situations.
-LWR collaborates with international agencies and donors such as the United Nations Food and Agriculture Organization (FAO), the Office of U.S. Foreign Disaster Assistance (OFDA) and the Bill & Melinda Gates Foundation to quickly respond to drought and food crisis in Niger through the emergency distribution of seeds and agricultural supplies to reestablish agricultural production and offset critical food shortages.
-LWR also provides household and community asset-building assistance to affected populations through cash-for-work initiatives focused on environmental rehabilitation.
+LWR collaborates with international agencies and donors such as the United Nations Food and Agriculture Organization (FAO), the Office of U.S. Foreign Disaster Assistance, and the Bill and Melinda Gates Foundation to quickly respond to drought and food crisis in Niger through the emergency distribution of seeds and agricultural supplies to reestablish agricultural production and offset critical food shortages.